thainamhoang/adasite/index.md

 </div>

-{% include analysis/2013_embedding_example.html %}
+{% include analysis/embedding_graph_simpler.html %}

-As we have only one big cluster, then the question to ask when coming back to to the research problem is "whether the movies with higher degree are more successful", Thus, we should see that the lighter nodes are bigger.
-From the visual inspection it is really hard to tell if there is any association.
-There are bigger nodes (higher rated → more successful) at the outskirts as well as in the middle of the cluster.
-It might even be that the bigger clusters tend to be at the outskirts.
+As we have only one big cluster, then the question to ask when coming back to to the research problem is "whether the movies with higher degree are more successful".
+In other words, we should see that the lighter nodes tend to be at the centre of the graph.
+From the visual inspection it is really hard to tell if that's the case.
+If anything, it might be that the movies with the worst ratings (dark purple) are more central, which would turn the logic of the theory upside down - better connectivity means lower rating.
 To get a quantitative answer to our research question, we will perform **correlation analysis** (see further below).